LBL: Logarithmic Barrier Loss Function for One-class Classification: Experiments

 \textbf{MLP as backbone.} It can be readily seen that LBL and LBLSig obtain the first and second best performance on average, respectively.
 Particularly, LBL and LBLSig obtain much higher performance than HRN in our MLP structure.
 But it is worthy pointing out that the results reported in \cite{OCC_NeurIPS2020_HRN} are obtained using the structure of $\{3\times[1024$-$300]\}$-$[900$-$300]$-$[300$-$1]$ which is more complicated than our 2-hidden-layer MLP.
 The results in \cite{OCC_NeurIPS2020_HRN} are listed in Table \ref{Comparisons_AUC_SOTA_CIFAR10}, and it can be readily seen by comparisons that LBL and LBLSig generally outperform HRN of \cite{OCC_NeurIPS2020_HRN} and obtain better average AUC while only 2-hidden-layer MLP is used by us.

 \textbf{OCITN as backbone.} As shown in Table \ref{Comparisons_AUC_CIFAR10}, LBLSig performs the best on 7 out of 10 classes and achieves the highest average AUC.
 On the contrary, the SBL on OCITN fails to obtain the promising performance and LBLSig has average $12.83\%$ improvements over SBL.
-In addition, HRN is originally required to fit a scalar (i.e., hypersphere center is a scalar) but OCITN aims to a color image, which leads to the hard optimization of HRN on OCITN.
+In addition, HRN is originally required to fit a scalar, but OCITN aims to a color image, which leads to the hard optimization of HRN on OCITN.
 The results are hence fails to given in the table.
-However, it can also be said that LBL and LBLSig have wider applicability than HRN.
+However, it can be also said that LBL and LBLSig have wider applicability than HRN.
 In addition, the comparisons among networks show that LBL/LBLSig obtains the best performance when using OCITN as backbone.
-Specially, LBLSig on OCITN achieves $4.49\%$ and $8.79\%$ increments over DSLeNet and MLP, respectively.
+Particularly, LBLSig on OCITN achieves $4.49\%$ and $8.79\%$ increments over DSLeNet and MLP, respectively.

 It should be pointed out that LBL may suffer from instability optimization and low robustness and thus LBLSig is developed to improve stability and robustness.
 LBLSig performs a litter better than LBL in experimental comparisons because the experiments are conducted on clean data such as CIFAR10.
 Due to the page limitation, the comparisons of robustness will demonstrated in future work.